Falgantil/StickFight/README.md

 StickFight matches the player against the computer, or another player on the same keyboard.

 Yep, two players on the same system.
-Pretty retro.
+Fairly retro.

 ------